K-Study Timesby GEA

 Key Points

-- Korean-linked webtoon platforms have strong global influence.
+• Korean-linked webtoon platforms have strong global influence.

-- Related majors include design, media, content, game, video and illustration.
+• Related majors include design, media, content, game, video and illustration.

-- Portfolio requirements can be central in international admission.
+• Portfolio requirements can be central in international admission.

-- Students need to turn K-content interest into actual work samples and a major plan.
+• Students need to turn K-content interest into actual work samples and a major plan.

 International students can apply through undergraduate international admissions or graduate programs.
 For content and design majors, not only academic grades and language proficiency but also portfolios, personal statements, work descriptions, and interviews may be crucial.
-Since file formats, the number of works, themes, and submission methods vary by university, you should check the admission guidelines first.
+Since file formats, the number of pieces, themes, and submission methods vary by university, you should check the admission guidelines first.

 You should also consider costs and scholarships.
 In design and content-related fields, expenses beyond tuition may include equipment, software, materials, and costs for exhibitions and portfolio production.
 Scholarships from the Global Korean Scholarship (GKS) and universities for international students vary depending on your major, GPA, and language proficiency requirements.
 Since portfolio-based admissions require a long preparation period, you must organize your work well in advance of the application deadline.

 Career paths are not limited to webtoon artists.
 They extend widely to include webtoon producers, storyboard and story writers, character designers, game and video artists, content marketers, translators and localizers, and IP planners.
-It is also possible to work in roles that introduce Korean content in your home country or connect with local platforms.
+It is also possible to work in roles that introduce Korean content in one’s home country or connect with local platforms.

 Language strategies also differ.
 While Korean may seem relatively less important in practical and portfolio-based admissions processes, both Korean and English communication skills will influence your performance in classes, feedback sessions, and team projects.
-In particular, if you’re aiming for graduation projects, internships, or field projects, it’s a good idea to develop a Korean language study plan alongside your application.
+In particular, if you’re aiming for graduation projects, internships, or field projects, it’s a good idea to develop a Korean language study plan alongside your application preparations.

 Comments